How to Deter Squirrels from Garden & Backyard Spaces (Tip: Blood Meal)

 I’m thinking it’s the former!

-After noticing damage in my garden, I went on high alert to watch for pests.
+After noticing damage in my garden, I went on high alert to watch for pests and try some squirrel prevention.

 Within moments, the squirrel climbed the tree in the middle of our backyard, inching his way down to my pea plants at the base.
 I think I prevented quite a bit of squirrel damage with my quick tricks earlier in the day!